ZinedineChelgham/ZinedineChelgham/README.md

 # Hi there 👋
 I'm Zinedine, I'm from France and I'm a last year computer science enginnering student

-## Some of my projects by theme ordered to most recent to oldest:
+## Some of my projects ordered by theme and date :

 ### Web dev :
 - [connect4-fullstack](https://github.com/ZinedineChelgham/connect4) (2023)